 Have you ever had to use a court appointed attorney?
 Are you satisfied with how they handled your case and represented you in court?

-Clark County court records are are public and available to anyone who requests them.
+Clark County court records are public and available to anyone who requests them.
 Court records have a court case file with a docket and every documents and motions filed in the course of your case.
 You are able to access your court case records using the internet service, or at the Clerk’s office of the Court.

 Clerk of Court